DanielSwensson/rails-open/README.md

 **atom.io package**
 ***
-Rails Open is an Atom package that allows you to quickly find and open the index action of a controller in your default web browser.
+Rails Open is an Atom package that allows you to quickly open the index action of a controller in your default web browser.

 **Usage:**